 For students not on Probation: An "Academic Warning" will be given if a "D" or "F" grade is earned at mid-term.
-Academic warnings can be issued any number of times.
-If the performance on the final grade report is not improved, and the student meets the criteria outlined above, the student will be placed on "Academic Probation".
+Academic warnings can be issued any number of

-Stipulations for "Academic Probation"
+B. Stipulations for "Academic Probation"

 - A student who is placed on academic probation must enroll in the Academic Enrichment Program (AEP) and sign the AEP Student Agreement (see appendix). - A student who is placed on academic probation will meet with AEP counselors to complete a Comprehensive Study Schedule (CSS) and discuss their mandated participation in the program while on probation - A student who is on probation cannot represent the COP in any official capacity (e.g. class officer or officer in a student organization). - A student on academic probation cannot withdraw from any pharmacy courses.